AcademySoftwareFoundation/OpenColorIO/docs/api/python/frozen/pyopencolorio_cpuprocessor.rst

       Overloaded function.

-      1. apply(self: PyOpenColorIO.CPUProcessor, imgDesc: PyOpenColorIO.ImageDesc) -> None
+      1. apply(self: PyOpenColorIO.PyOpenColorIO.CPUProcessor, imgDesc: PyOpenColorIO.PyOpenColorIO.ImageDesc) -> None

       Apply to an image with any kind of channel ordering while respecting